eneam/mboxviewer/ReadMe.markdown

 * group all related mails as conversations in the summary window;
 * print related mails/mail group to Text or HTML or PDF or CSV files or send to PDF printer;
 * open a single or multiple selected mails or group of related mails in external browser;
-* sort emails by date, from, cc, bcc, subject and conversation columns;
+* sort emails by date, from, to, subject and conversation columns;
 * find user defined text in the message and highlight all occurrences;
 * search mails by user defined date range and text in the subject, sender, recepient, cc, bcc, message text and text attachments;
 * support for header fields and body text encoded with any Windows supported character sets/page codes;